gear-foundation/gear-wiki/docs/developing-contracts/messaging.md

 }
 ```

-Reply to a message and try to decode to the specified type with `SCALE codec`.
+Reply to a message and try to enecode to the specified type with `SCALE codec`.
 Returns `MessageId`:

 ```rust
 pub fn reply<E: Encode>(payload: E, gas_limit: u64, value: u128) -> MessageId {